13 days past baby’s due date and induction wasn’t the answer. Why? Read on to find out why inducing could have been a real issue.

-Two days ago, my son turned 1.
+In a few short months, my son turns 2.
 It’s a huge milestone, and I’m reminded of the story of his entry into this world.
 And, I want to share it with you.
-We hadn’t simply gone past baby’s due date … we were facing a potential slew of interventions, including induction.
+We hadn’t simply gone past baby’s due date … we had been facing a potential slew of interventions, including induction.

 This story is about more than going past baby’s due date.
 It’s about escaping the cascade of interventions.
 And, knowing when something isn’t right, but believing you have control even when no one else believes with you.
 In my case, figuring out my son was stuck on a bone, preventing him from engaging and starting labor.
 This story is to give mothers hope, that even when the odds seem stacked against her, there’s still a chance.